"The reason why the world lacks unity, and lies broken and in heaps, is, because man is disunited with himself."

 The best thing we can do is look at our fears and pain and walk through it, accepting it is there for a reason, but know it isn't who we really are.
 Don't fight it, because ultimately you would be fighting yourself.
 As Eckhart Tolle says, "whatever you fight, you strengthen, and what you resist, persists."
 Trust and unite with yourself and life and accept that you will get through the pain and fear and come out the other side more like you than ever!
 United and joyful and more open to the world's possibilities than ever before!

 A Tip from Joy: A great way to practice unity within is by watching young children and how they authentically live their lives.
 As a young child, there is little to no self-judgement involved with the way they live.
 If they want to play, they play.
 It doesn't matter if they have the best toys in front of them.
 If they want play and express their imagination they will play with whatever they can find and let that energy flow through them.
-We can learn a lot from our kids and observing them just being who they are and taking delight in that process is an opportunity to for us to unite with ourselves.
-Here are 5 hands-on activities from Moments A Day that you can do with your children and students to practice unity.
+We can learn a lot from our kids and students.
+Observing them just being who they are and taking delight in that process is an opportunity to for us to unite with ourselves.
+Here are 21 Fun Team Building Activities For Kids that you can do with your children and students to practice unity.

 As kids get older and begin disuniting with themselves, seeing their parents live with authenticity, and not at war with themselves, will help remind the child of how they used to live.
 We must unify the internal if we are to successfully unify the external.